ioBroker/ioBroker.docs/docs/en/admin/objects.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/objects.md
-hash: h2W27+wNG9J4NAF0r8ajYsHYxjCj462PmXNxMN8AJCo=
+hash: nrgsR+t5T1y8xfMjA6VUTr0FxR1LbtTJ/uuWyowBAJg=
 ---
 All managed objects are located under this tab.
 A folder is created for each instance in which the data points created by it are located in a hierarchical structure.
 Objects can also be created and deleted manually here.
 Entire object structures can be uploaded or downloaded.
 Another button enables the expert view to be displayed.

 ## The title line
 In the title line there are icons for the most important processes.
 There is context help for each icon.
-To do this, simply hold the mouse on the icon for a while.
+To do this, simply stay on the icon with the mouse for a while.

 ![The icons of the objects tab](../../de/admin/media/ADMIN_Objekte_numbers.png)